+- ➤ Confirmed that the Council approved its risk assessment at the meeting in March 2021.
+We obtained a copy of the risk assessment and confirmed it identifies the risk, the impact and the controls in place.
+The risk assessment includes a full range of risks including environmental, administrative and financial risks.

-- Examined the Council's current insurance policy with Zurich which runs to 31st May 2020 noting that cover includes:
+- Examined the Council's current year insurance policy with Zurich which runs to 31st May 2021 noting that cover includes:

 - o Buildings and equipment

 - o Public liability £15m

 - o Hirer's liability £2m

 - o Employer's liability £10m

 - o Fidelity insurance £500k; and

-- > We note that ROSPA undertake an annual inspection of Council play areas and that this is supplemented by weekly checks by officers.
+- ➤ We note that ROSPA undertake an annual inspection of Council play areas and that this is supplemented by weekly checks by officers.